easy-swoole/doc-old/En/Introduction/install.md

 EasySwoole utilizes `Composer` to manage its dependencies.
 Before starting the installation process, please ensure that you have got your system satisfied with our requirements, and `Composer` installed on your machine.
 During the installation process, the framework files will be downloaded to the project root directory automatically, please make sure the folder is writable.

-## Install via Composer
+## Composer install

-Follow the steps below to install manually
+Follow these steps to install manually

 ```bash
 composer require easyswoole/easyswoole=3.x